IntroQG-2017/Exercise-13/README.md

 By simulating cooling of the minerals by iterating over the values of the recorded temperature history from depth to the surface, thermochronometer ages can be predicted for various systems.

-## Problem 2 - Cooling ages and their relationship to exhumation rate
+## Problem 2 - Cooling ages and their relationship exhumation rates
-One of the main interests for scientists using thermochronology is to determine the exhumation rate of a study area based on the ages of thermochronometer data at the surface.
+One of the main interests for geoscientists using thermochronology is to determine the average exhumation rate of rocks in a study area based on the ages of thermochronometer data at the surface.

 1. At the top of the Python script [`age_predict_1D.py`](age_predict_1D.py), there are three flags (`True`/`False` variables) that allow you to enable the calculation of different thermochronometers.
 Set the value for `calc_AHe` to `True` to enable prediction of apatite (U-Th)/He ages and run the model with the default parameters.